GabrieleGhisleni/EnergyProject/README.md

 ```

 The present script is mainly used to send predictions of the Load (for the next 2 days) to the mqtt broker that can be
 chosen with the --broker argument.
-As before you can set a customized rate for sending the data.
+As before, you can set a customized rate for sending the data.

 Moreover, two arguments can be used to retrain the models (remember to collect some data first).
 An argument --aug is used to introduce observations of the next month to avoid problems